Mandarin Fitness Weight Loss

 Cyber Crime is more than just annoying emails

+Fraud, scams, theft, personal injury.
+Can we really avoid it?
 If you get those emails or text messages congratulating you on the BIG Bitcoin win, the multi million pounds win, the ‘it’s too good to be true’ win; It really ‘is’ too good to be true!

 A simple question to ask yourself before opening that message is ‘did I enter a competition’?
 We pride ourselves on being far too smart to be conned.
 However, the reality is we are vulnerable and the criminals know it.
 I hate to admit it but the criminals can be clever and devious.
 They are convincing so it’s up to us to be on guard, day in and day out.

 Cyber Crime

 Did you know that Lincolnshire has a dedicated cyber crime prevention team?
 I had an incident where I had to call the team for advice as I thought my computer had been hacked.

-Two members of the team arrived at my office and started searching through the ‘ransom’ emails.
+As a result of my qui call, two members of the team arrived at my office and started searching through the ‘ransom’ emails.

 The emails demanded payment in Bitcoin by a given date.
 Failure to pay would result in me being locked out of my computer with my email addresses being used to distribute further ransom messages.
 Any attempt to contact the police would result in….
 You can guess the tone I’m sure!

 STOP!
 Think.
 Don’t be fooled by these intimidating tactics.
 Firstly they try to put us under pressure so that we make mistakes.
 Secondly they threaten and thirdly they bully.
+Despite being frightened and intimidated I made the call to the cyber crime team.

 Within minutes of arriving the team had logged into my computer, identified the emails and confirmed the country of origin.
 Each one was removed safely and my computer was checked for malware.
 We both finished the appointment with new information.
 The team gained some information from the emails and as a result of the visit I learned something new about ‘phishing’ emails and the ‘dark web’.